CookieTsai/jcconf-helm-demo/README.md

 ---

-## After the testing, you can stop and remove the services
+## After learning, you can stop and remove the services.

 ```bash
 docker-compose down -v